FPT Approximation Schemes for Maximizing Submodular Functions: Algorithms for Maximizing -separable Submodular Functions

-Let us consider a single call to \texttt{SingleRun} from the ``for'' loop within the function \texttt{Main}.
-Let $p_{s}$ denote the probability that such a single invocation of the function \texttt{SingleRun} returns a $\beta$-approximate solution.
-We will prove the lower-bound of $(\frac{\beta - 1}{p\beta})^K$ for the value of $p_s$.
-Let $\Ev$ denote the event that during such an invocation, at the beginning of each iteration of the ``for'' loop within the function \texttt{SingleRun}, it holds that:
+Let us consider a single call to \texttt{SingleRun} from function \texttt{Main}.
+Let $p_{s}$ denote the probability that such a single invocation of function \texttt{SingleRun} returns an $\alpha$-approximate solution.
+We will prove the lower-bound of $\Big(\frac{\alpha - 1}{p\alpha}\Big)^K$ for the value of $p_s$.
+Let $\Ev$ denote the event that during such an invocation, at the beginning of some iteration of the ``for'' loop within the function \texttt{SingleRun}, it holds that:

-Note that if the complementary event, denoted $\overline{\Ev}$, occurs, then \texttt{SingleRun} definitely returns a $\beta$-approximate solution.
-Condition in Inequality~\ref{eq:eventCondition} can be reformulated as follows:
+If this event occurs, then there is an iteration where we obtain an $\alpha$-approximate solution and the value of the solution can only increase in further iterations.
+Thus, in such a case \texttt{SingleRun} definitely returns an $\alpha$-approximate solution.
+A condition reverse to Inequality~\ref{eq:eventCondition} ($v(X) - v(S) < \alpha \Big(v(X) - v(S^*)\Big)$ can be equivalently formulated as follows:

-Now, let us consider a single iteration of the ``for'' loop within the function \texttt{SingleRun}.
-Let $S$ be the value of the partial solution at the beginning of this iteration and let $p_\hit$ denote the probability that in this iteration the element from $S^*$ is added to the partial solution (thus, using notation from Algorithm~\ref{alg:pSeparableMin}, $p_\hit$ is the probability that $x_r \in S^*$).
-Let us assess the conditional probability $p_{\hit|\Ev}$:
+Now, let us consider a single iteration of the ``for'' loop within the function \texttt{SingleRun}, and let us use the notation from Lemma~\ref{lem:algorithm2}.
+If $S$ (the value of the partial solution at the beginning of the considered iteration) satisfies Inequality~\eqref{eq:eventCond}, then we have:

-Let $p_{\opt}$ denote the probability that the function \texttt{SingleRun} returns $S^*$, an optimal solution.
-We have that:

-Altogether, combining all the above findings, we know that the probability that \texttt{SingleRun} returns a $\beta$-approximate solution is at least:

-The estimation in Inequality~\ref{eq:altogetherProbPOpt} bases on the fact that either the event $\overline{\Ev}$ happens, and in such case \texttt{SingleRun} definitely returns a $\beta$-approximate solution, or $\overline{\Ev}$ does not occur (thus, $\Ev$ happens), and in such case we can lower-bound the probability of finding a $\beta$-approximate solution by the probability of finding an optimal one.
+In each iteration of an invocation of the \texttt{SingleRun} function one of the two things can happen.
+The even $\Ev$ can occur---in such a case we are sure that the function will return an $\alpha$-approximate solution---or it may not occur, and so at the beginning of the next iteration Inequality~\ref{eq:eventCondition} would hold.
+In the latter case, by our previous reasoning we know that the probability of selecting an element from $S^*$ in this next iteration is at least equal to $\frac{\alpha - 1}{p\alpha}$.
+Clearly, if in each iteration an element from $S^*$ is selected, then we eventually get an optimal solution, which in particular is an $\alpha$-approximate solution.
+Consequently, we can lower-bound $p_{s}$ by $\left(\frac{\alpha - 1}{p\alpha}\right)^K$.

-To conclude, we use the standard argument that if we make $x = \lceil\frac{-\ln\epsilon}{p_s}\rceil$ independent calls to \texttt{SingleRun}, then the best output from these calls is a $\beta$-approximate solution with probability at least equal to:
+To conclude, we use the standard argument that if we make $x = \lceil\frac{-\ln\epsilon}{p_s}\rceil$ independent calls to \texttt{SingleRun}, then the best output from these calls is an $\alpha$-approximate solution with probability at least equal to:

 This completes the proof. \end{proof}